asyncapi/website/pages/blog/intent-driven-api.md

 I want to take this opportunity to express my gratitude to [Jonas Lagoni](https://github.com/jonaslagoni), who has been my partner along this journey.
 Hours of figuring out small details, long backs and forths, and discussions around user experience were easy-going, thanks to this one.

-I hope you enjoyed this post as much as I did writing it :)
+I hope you enjoyed reading this post as much as I did writing it :)

 > Cover image credit goes to [Karolina Grabowska](https://kaboompics.com/photo/20669/sharpened-colorful-pencils).